JuehanWang/PM566-Final-Project/README.md

 # Website Address

-This is my PM566 Final Project website home.
+This is the PM566 Final Project website home.
 The website is online at https://juehanwang.github.io/PM566-Final-Project/.

 The Report can be downloaded at https://github.com/JuehanWang/PM566-Final-Project/raw/main/Report/Report.pdf.